 In BC, Lisa is watching closely the issue of co-op stock on leased land – this describes about a third of the co-op stock in the province.
 With leases set to expire within the next few years and some already requiring renewal as a condition for lending, this issue could impact a very large portion of the stock in BC and many members.

 Frank Wheeler’s first introduction to co-op housing came in 2008 when he moved into Winnipeg’s Village Canadien Co-op one month before the birth of his first child.
-As a full-time engineering student with a 20-hour a week job, life was rather busy.
+As a full-time engineering student with a 20-hour-a-week job, life was rather busy.
 “The co-op surprised me with the offer of a subsidy I didn’t even realize was available, and that really got me through those years.”

-Wheeler took on a deep appreciation for the co-op model, both as a cost-sharing mechanism and as a means to have a say in the running of one’s community and being a voice for that community.
-He began to take roles on the board—as secretary for four years and now as vice president.
+Wheeler took on a deep appreciation for the co-op model, as a cost-sharing mechanism and as a means to have a say in the running of one’s community and being a voice for that community.
+He began to take roles on the board—as secretary for four years and currently as vice president.

-Right from the start, former CHF Canada director Linda Ferguson encouraged Wheeler’s participation in governance.
+Right from the start, former CHF Canada director Linda Ferguson encouraged Frank’s participation in governance.
 Being a delegate at the St. John’s AGM was “an eye-opener to the sector,” he recalls.
 “I could see the bigger picture and felt that I could move on to help at a different level.”